 How long will each treatment last?

-The first visit typically lasts 45 minutes to allow enough time for proper assessment and treatment.
-We allot 30 minutes of one-on-one time for subsequent treatments.
+We typically suggest patients schedule 45 minutes for their initial visit to allow enough time for proper assessment and treatment.
+A 30-minute session is usually sufficient for subsequent treatments.